Noel Quigley – Becoming a Tour Guide at 63 ‘Exceeded my Expectations’

 “I thought I’d be ok, but it was a great challenge than expected and it took more time than I expected.
 But I enjoyed every minute of it.

-“The guy doing the course [Jim Dempsey] was really clever.
-He had this group of people on Zoom all very different.
+“The tutor [Jim Dempsey] was really clever.
+He had this group of people who were all very different.
 Different ages, different backgrounds.
 He engaged with everybody.
 You’d be sitting there sometimes, and suddenly you’d be asked a question, and you had to be on your game.
 You couldn’t drift.
 He was really good at getting the group to engage.

 “The other thing he did, and I give him credit for it, is sometimes there would be a disagreement on Irish history and he would let the group thrash it out amongst themselves.
 He would sit back for three or four minutes and let people give an opinion.
 He wouldn’t interfere.
 He would let you vent and exchange views which I thought was good,” he said.